 SCIENCE

-NAVIGATE IN SECTION RBPvsSOS ] Revisit Baseline ]
+NAVIGATE IN SECTION Up ] Cacapon Interactive Map ] RBPvsSOS ] Revisit Baseline ]

 Current Studies

 In recent years, West Virginia's Potomac drainage rivers and their watersheds have become threatened by development, and industrial and agricultural growth.
-To determine the effects of these changes in the watershed, our current research program consists of three main projects:
+To determine the effects of these changes in the watershed, our research program focuses on identifying and testing innovative solutions to environmental problems, as well as continuing water quality data collections in the Cacapon River.

 bulletWe began this project in September 2003 with a grant from the National Fish and Wildlife Foundation's Chesapeake Bay Small Watershed Grants Program.
 The project will extend over two years and will assess a novel approach to increasing stream flow during low flow periods.
 Click here to learn more.